 The Guidelines state that a director shall offer to retire from the Board effective at the conclusion of the Annual Meeting following his or her seventy-second birthday.
 The Corporate Governance and Nominating Committee reviews the appropriateness of such director's continuation on the Board, and recommends to the Board whether, in light of all the circumstances, the Board should accept such proposed retirement.
 Under this policy, Dr. Dantzker, who attained the age of seventy-two during fiscal 2015, offered to retire at the conclusion of the Company's 2016 annual meeting.
-The Board, based upon the recommendation of the Corporate Governance and Nominating Committee, determined it appropriate for Dr. Dantzker to continue his service on the Board and also to nominate Dr. Dantzker for reelection to the Board at the Company's 2024 Annual Meeting.
+The Board, based upon the recommendation of the Corporate Governance and Nominating Committee, determined it appropriate for Dr. Dantzker to continue his service on the Board and also to nominate Dr. Dantzker for reelection to the Board at the Company's 2027 annual meeting.
 If reelected, his term on the Board will expire at the conclusion of the Company's 2027 annual meeting.
-Similarly, under this policy, Mr. Kalich, who attained the age of seventy-two during fiscal 2020, offered to retire at the conclusion of the Company's 2020 annual meeting.
+Similarly, under this policy, Mr. Kalich, who attained the age of seventy-two during fiscal 2020, offered to retire at the conclusion of the Company's 2027 annual meeting.
+Similarly, under this policy, Mr. Kalich, who attained the age of seventy-two during fiscal 2020, offered to retire at the conclusion of the Company's 2023 annual meeting.
 The Board, based upon the recommendation of the Corporate Governance and Nominating Committee, determined it appropriate for Mr. Kalich to continue his service on the Board.
 Mr. Kalich's current term expires at the conclusion of the Company's 2025 annual meeting.